ThePutty/vc-construction/README.md

 # Introduction
-React and gp web
+React and gp web.

-This web is base on https://github.com/creativetimofficial/material-kit-react I create custom domains, and this project is called 'Mash'.
+This web is base on https://github.com/creativetimofficial/material-kit-react.

+I create custom domains, and this project is called 'Mash'.

 ## How to start